 Did you just throw away all the ingredients used to make your Homemade Veggie Broth?
 You may have.
 The concept is pretty simple.
-Take the vegetable parts that are usually thrown in the garbage or maybe in your compost and instead save it for some rainy day soup, or maybe some sitting by the fire soup!
+Veggies scraps can be used to make a wonderful veggie broth that can be used in soups!

 So in order to make Homemade Veggie Broth, you need to gather scraps.
 It usually takes me a couple of weeks to get enough scraps to make a batch.
 Check out the process of gathering awesome ingredients to make Homemade Veggie Broth below.

 Grab a plastic freezer bag.
 Put your vegetable scraps in it.
 Freeze the bag until you are ready to make homemade veggie broth.

 - Onion and garlic skins – The paper that cover garlic and onions.
 You can throw in any extra onion and garlic bits that you have too.

 - Carrot ends, leaves, and peels.
 If you peel your carrots before eating them, the peel can be placed in the vegetable broth bag.